Laws, Regulations & Annotations

 5270.
 Requirements for Briefs; Briefing Schedule; Non-Party Briefs; Additional Briefing.

 (a) Optional Briefing.
-If a party to an Appeals Conference or person requesting relief is granted a hearing before the Board, the parties to such hearing may submit briefs in accordance with the rules set forth in this section.
+The parties to a Board hearing may submit briefs in accordance with the rules set forth in this section.
 However, all briefs permitted to be filed under this section, other than briefs required by paragraphs (1) and (3) of subdivision (f), are optional.

 (b) Requirements for Briefs.